 View allAll Photos Tagged brigadoon

-hybrid tea rose, 'Brigadoon', little theatre rose garden, raleigh, north carolina
+rose, 'Brigadoon', little theater rose garden, raleigh, north carolina

 While in Scotland, I got to view the Bridge over the River Doon.
 It was a magical moment reminding me of all the dreams that I still dream.